 Marty and family subsequently moved to San Francisco in 1949 only to receive an invitation to return for the final selection for the 52 Olympic Team.
 Marty rekindled friendships with those from St. Louis that were also selected to the Olympic Team, Bob Burkhard, Charlie Colombo, Harry Keough, Ruben Mendoza, and “Butch” Cook.
 After the games, Marty returned to the San Francisco to a parade in his home town to celebrate his playing in the games.
 Soon after, an injury was to hamper his playing and his coaching and refereeing was next on his career.
-Coaching at the High School level and then on to Stanford University and beginning a Soccer Club in his town starting with 14 boys and quickly increasing to 200.
+Coaching at the High School level and then on to Stanford University and beginning a Soccer Club in his town starting with 14 boys and sqsuickly increasing to 200.
 Lastly, his refereeing was next on his list.
-He actually worked a few games at San Quentin Prison and as he would state “They never played any away games”.
+He actually worked a few games at San Quentin Prison as he would state “They never played any away games”

-Marty Krumm’s Olympic Jersey was donated to the St. Louis Soccer Hall of Fame in March 2014 by his son Joe.
+Marty Krumm’s Olympic jersey was donated to the St. Louis Soccer Hall of Fame in March 2014 by his son Joe.